alya247/stream-chat-swift/docusaurus/docs/iOS/basics/getting-started.md

 title: Getting Started
 ---

 This section provides a high level overview of the library setup, core components, and how they fit together.
 It's a great starting point and you can follow along in your code editor.
-For a complete, step-by-step guide in terms setting up a React project or instructions on creating specific files, see our [iOS Chat tutorial](/tutorials/ios-chat/).
+For a complete, step-by-step guide in terms setting up an iOS project or instructions on creating specific files, see our [iOS Chat tutorial](/tutorials/ios-chat/).

 ## Your First App with Stream Chat React